martel-innovate/join-fiware-lab-guide/docs/node-disconnection/fiware-lab.md

-# Deregistering your node to FIWARE Lab

-This section describes how to de-register your Node to FIWARE Lab
+# De-Registering your Node to FIWARE Lab